pcgeek86/azure-powershell-extensions/README.md

 # Installation

+**IMPORTANT**: The `AzureExt` module has a dependency on the `TabExpansion++` PowerShell module, developed by Jason Shirk.
+Please see the "Argument Completers" heading below for more information.

 The Azure PowerShell Extensions module is being developed and tested against PowerShell 5.0 on Windows 10 Enterprise RTM (Build 10240).
 PowerShell 5.0 introduces the centralized [PowerShell Gallery](http://powershellgallery.com), which is exposed via the built-in `PowerShellGet` module.
 PowerShell 5.0 can be installed on down-level operating systems, including Windows 7, Windows 8.1, Windows Server 2012 and 2012 R2, by way of the *"Windows Management Framework 5.0"* package.